DISCIPLINE SPECIFIC RESOURCES

 Establishing Penalties for Violations of Protection Orders: What Tribal Governments Need to Know by Melissa L. Tatum (2003)

-This essay explores the import of the VAWA’s full faith and credit provisions and how tribal governments can take full advantage of those provisions to maximize the protection afforded to those shielded by protection orders.
+This essay explores the import of the Violence Against Women Act's (VAWA) full faith and credit provisions and how tribal governments can take full advantage of those provisions to maximize the protection afforded to those shielded by protection orders.

 A Jurisdictional Quandary: Challenges Facing Tribal Governments in Implementing the Full Faith and Credit Provisions of the Violence Against Women Act by Melissa L. Tatum (2001)

-This article explores the jurisdictional rules that apply to states and to tribes, and examines the impact of those different rules on VAWA’s full faith and credit provisions.
+This article explores the jurisdictional rules that apply to states and tribes.
+It examines the impact of those rules on Violence Against Women Act's (VAWA) full faith and credit provisions.
 The article also includes a model tribal code for enforcement of foreign protection orders.

 Expanding the Network of Safety: Tribal Protection Orders for Survivors of Sexual Assault by Sarah Deer (2003)

-This article develops an independent analysis of the need for sexual assault protection orders at the tribal level, in light of the reality of sexual violence against Native women and the unique limitations on tribal
+This article develops an independent analysis of the need for sexual assault protection orders at the tribal level, in light of the reality of sexual violence against Native women as well as the unique limitations on tribal criminal jurisdiction.